Sign In

 SHOULD I TAKE A PROFESSIONAL FILM AND TV MAKEUP COURSE?

-Many of the courses can be costly so do your research before you commit, ask yourself questions such as:
+Many of the courses can be costly (some in excess of £10,000) so do your research before you commit, ask yourself questions such as:

 • Who are the teachers; are they working in the industry or/and up to date with the latest techniques applied in film and TV?